MiguelCaputo/CTF-Notes/README.md

 	- [More on brute force attacks](https://hashcat.net/wiki/doku.php?id=mask_attack)
 - John - You can also use John to break some hashes
 	- yescript ```john --format=crypt hash.txt --wordlist=[Wordlist]```
-- Opcrack - Awesome with raimbow tables (https://ophcrack.sourceforge.io/)
+- Opcrack - Awesome with rainbow tables (https://ophcrack.sourceforge.io/)

 ## OSINT